sutigit/csb-project/README.md

 # CSB-project
 This repository is the project 1 for Cyber Security Basics from University of Helsinki.
 It has a frontend and the backend.
-The project showcases 5 of the top 10 OWASP sevurity vulnerabilities listed in the OWASP's website.
+The project showcases 5 of the top 10 OWASP security vulnerabilities from list 2017 in the OWASP's website.
 The following content introduces instruction guides and how to use the app for assignment review purposes.

 ## Prerequisites
 Make sure you have installed